notsotypicaldeveloper/chai_aur_backend/README.md

 #
-Hi, This is a complete backend.
-Given repository show how we can create production level backend code.
+This is the guide how you can create prod ready backend code.

+-> File upload using multer
+Upload image first temporarly on server, then move them to the cloudinary.